 What are some of the temple near Kedarnath Temple?

-- The Omkareshwar Temple, Ukhimath – The town of Ukhimath is the winter abode of Lord Kedareshwar as well as the year-round abode of Lord Omkareshwar.
+- Omkareshwar Temple, Ukhimath – The town of Ukhimath is the winter abode of Lord Kedareshwar and also the year-round abode of Lord Omkareshwar.
 During the winter months, when the Kedarnath Temple is closed, the idol of Lord Shiva is taken from there to Ukhimath Omkareshwar Temple where regular Poojas are carried out for the next six months.

-- Triyuginarayan – The Temple is located at a distance of 25 km away from Kedarnath near Gaurikund and Sonprayag.
-It is believed that this is the place where Lord Shiva married Goddess Parvati in the presence of Lord Vishnu.
-The Temple is dedicated to Lord Vishnu.
+- Triyuginarayan temple – The Temple is present at a distance of 25 km away from Kedarnath near Gaurikund and Sonprayag.
+Devotees believe that this is the place where Lord Shiva married Goddess Parvati in the presence of Lord Vishnu.
+Moreover, the Temple is in dedication to Lord Vishnu.

 - Kalimath Temple – The Temple is located en route to Kedarnath.
 It is 20 km from Ukhimath.
 According to the legends, Goddess Kali went underground at the spot after killing the demon Raktbeej.
-A silver plate covers the spot where Kali supposedly entered the ground.
+Moreover, a silver plate covers the spot where Kali supposedly entered the ground.